-Today I’m teaming up with my friends at Borden® Cheese to share a recipe that gets us through any busy season – and this time of year is the perfect example of that!
-We have so much going on: holiday parties, a son home from college with his friends coming and going, multiple houseguests, and lots of family dinner guests.
-In the hustle and bustle of the holidays, I rely on these quick and easy cheesy beef and bean burritos on those days where time gets away from me and supper sneaks up!
+Today I’m teaming up with my friends at Borden® Cheese to share a recipe that gratefully gets my family through any busy season.
+I rely on these quick and easy cheesy beef and bean burritos on those days when time gets away from me and supper sneaks up!

 By making a big batch of these ahead of time, not only do I save us money but I can add some fresh salsa and a salad and put a big family meal on the table in no time, regardless of how many people show up for that meal!
-Whether it’s gathering in the kitchen to whip up the burritos or sitting down to enjoy the meal together, Borden® Cheese is the perfect addition to any family occasion during the heartwarming season.
+Whether it’s gathering in the kitchen to whip up the beef and bean burritos or sitting down to enjoy the meal together, Borden® Cheese is the perfect addition to any family occasion.

 Borden® Cheese also comes in Mozzarella, Mexican, Swiss, Sharp Cheddar, American, Colby Jack, and more.
 Their cheese is available as singles, shreds, chunks, slices, strings, and snack bars at major grocery stores and independent retailers across the United States.

-Brown your beef in a large skillet, chopping up into fine pieces.
+Brown your ground beef in a large skillet, chopping it up into fine pieces.
 Drain off any grease.

-Add in 3 packages of taco seasoning and 3 cups of water.
-Bring this to a simmer over medium high heat and cook, stirring from time to time, until thickened.
+Add in the packages of taco seasoning and 3 cups of water.
+Bring this to a simmer over medium-high heat and cook, stirring from time to time, until thickened.

-Remove from heat and allow to cool slightly while you assemble ingredients.
+Remove from heat and allow to cool slightly while you assemble the ingredients.